Family Medical Leave Act

 Step 2: Complete the appropriate Request Form and Return to FMLA/SPF Absence Coordinator.

-- APSCUF Request for Family and Medical Leave Absence
+- Family and Medical Leave Absence Request

-- Request for Military Caregiver Absence
+- Military Caregiver Absence Request

-- Request for Military Exigency Absence
+- Military Exigency Absence Request

 Step 3: FMLA/SPF Coordinator will send you a Serious Health Condition Certification that would need to be completed by your attending physician and return to FMLA/SPF Coordinator within 15 calendar days.
 No Serious Health Condition Certification is required for Parental Leave.